ChenYangyao/UMASS-A850Lab-Astro-N-Body/labs/week-3/README.md

 type `H5T_C_S1` (resized to proper length).
 We use this string to record some information about this quantity, including its formal name, and unit.

-We may use `h5ls -r` to check this catalog.
+We may use `h5ls -r filename` to check this catalog.
 In the shell, it outputs such information
 ```bash
 /                        Group
 /cosmology               Group